2060-io/webrtc-server/README.md

 # WebRTC Server with Mediasoup, Docker, Kubernetes and Turn Server

-This application, based on [Mediasoup-demo v3](https://github.com/versatica/mediasoup-demo/tree/v3), has been extensively modified and customized for the 2060 project to include a TURN server, specifically Coturn.
+This application, based on [Mediasoup-demo v3](https://github.com/versatica/mediasoup-demo/tree/v3), has been extensively modified and customized for 2060 to include a TURN server, specifically Coturn.

-You can deploy the demo using Docker or Kubernetes, with integration of the [Coturn](https://github.com/coturn/coturn) server for TURN functionality.
+You can deploy it using Docker or Kubernetes, with integration of the [Coturn](https://github.com/coturn/coturn) server for TURN functionality.

 ## Table of Contents